mis350-s21/final-project-final-project/README.md

 ## Requirement
+- ORDER:
   - [x] Customer will be open greeting page that show product in schedule that present price, ingredients and quantity .

-- [x] Customer can interact with our accounts on social media on the greeting page .

   - [x] Customers can search products and filter the best seller  .

   - [x] Customer fills information related to his  name, number and address .

   - [x]  Customer can re order the old order by one click.

   - [x] Customer can Save his addresses if he want to order again from us.

   - [x] Customer will choose the appropriate payment method for him such as Knet or cash .

   - [x] Customer will gain the reset that show the detalis about the bill .
  - [x] Inventory will calculate the quantities of available products .

 - [x] Customer can contact us on the support page for his suggestions, comments and complaints .